Find Affordable College Courses

 148 Yearly Graduations

 The most popular school in the United States for education/teaching of individuals who are developmentally delayed students seekinga master's degree is American International College.
 Roughly 2,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $39,370 per year, while in-state graduate students, on average, pay $12,657 per year.
-During the 2020-2021 academic year, 148 people received their master's degree in education/teaching of individuals who are developmentally delayed from AIC.
-Of these students, 77% were women and 10% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $41,970 per year, while in-state graduate students, on average, pay $10,595 per year.
+During the most recent year for which we have data, 148 people received their master's degree in education/teaching of individuals who are developmentally delayed from AIC.
+Around 27% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #2